-The new Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
-Although the device doesn’t look groundbreaking in any way, it is still a very gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus a bit boring) devices from major watchmaking brands.
+The 2015 Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
+Although the device doesn’t look groundbreaking in any way, it is still a nice gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus boring) collections from the major brands.

-In this regard, it reminds me recent butch of cars from Audi.
-While just about everyone tries to show-off their creativity, the German carmaker makes cars that, while looking deliberately generic and unassuming, are absolutely stunning in their own sterile way.
+In this regard, it reminds me of the recent batch of cars from Audi.
+While just about everyone tries to show off their creativity, the German carmaker makes cars that, while looking deliberately generic and unassuming, are absolutely stunning in their own sterile way.

 Looking at this new Silverstone RS Racing, I can see that a lot of attention was given to every detail that comprises this beautiful artifact.
 The machine-brushed surfaces are nicely accented by thin strips of polished metal.
 The carbon-fiber-look dial, which is available in blue and black, looks surprisingly three-dimensional thanks to snailed chronograph sub-dials.
 The strap is, still, offers one of the best ‘tire-tread’ motifs that you could get.